Are you required to provide your employees with form 1095-C?

+DON’T RISK A PENALTY FINE FROM OSHA!
 OSHA requires employers to physically post the form and electronically submit injury and illness data electronically.
 All business’ that are required to maintain OSHA logs need to post their 300A form in a prominent place at their facilities where all employees will have access to view from February… Read More »

 Reporting Positive COVID-19 Tests: Update